Bernstein-Type Bounds for Beta Distribution: Preliminaries

 \subsection{Beta Distribution Properties}

 We use the machinery of hypergeometric functions to establish certain properties of the beta distribution.
-The first result expresses the central moment in terms of the gaussian hypergeometric function. \begin{lemma}[Central Beta Moments] Let $X\sim\mathsf{Beta}(\alpha,\beta)$, then it holds that:
+The first result expresses the central moment in terms of the gaussian hypergeometric function. \begin{lemma}[Central Beta Moments] Let $X\sim\mathsf{Beta}(\alpha,\beta)$, then we have that:

 where $_2F_1$ is the gaussian hypergeometric function. \end{lemma} The proof appears in \Cref{proof:lemma:beta_moments}.